F-i-f/soft-brightness/README.md

 3.38 has has a bug breaking cursor tracking.
 Soft Brightness version 20 and later detect this condition and disable cursor cloning.
-On buggy systems, the cursor will not be affected by the brightness overlay, whatever the _Mouse cursor brightness control_ setting maybe.
+On buggy systems, the cursor will not be affected by the brightness overlay, whatever the _Mouse cursor brightness control_ setting may be.

 The issue is fixed in gjs 1.66.1.